Greg Valentine: Late career (1998–2019)

 On January 29, 2005, at WrestleReunion, Valentine won a seventeen-man battle royal to become the IWA Heavyweight Champion.
 He lost the title to Tito Santana at WrestleReunion #2 on August 27 of that year.
 Valentine also wrestled for several independent promotions, including AWA Superstars of Wrestling, which toured New England.
 In AWA Superstars of Wrestling, Valentine regularly wrestled Tony Atlas.

 On October 3, 2005, Valentine made an appearance at WWE Homecoming, and on October 23 he was defeated by Rob Conway (then using a gimmick similar to that of Randy Orton's gimmick of "the legend killer") on an episode of WWE Heat after Eugene interfered on his behalf, causing the referee to award a victory via disqualification to Conway.

 In May 2007, Valentine defeated Quinson Valentino to win the Canadian Grand-Prix Wrestling Championship in Morrisburg, Ontario.
 On August 24, 2007, Valentine returned to Ontario to defend the CGPW Championship against Koko B. Ware in Cornwall, after Koko defeated Valentine in a non-title match, on the previous night, in Ottawa.
 Valentine was successful in defeating Koko in Cornwall, though the title was vacated due to inactivity.

 In late 2007, Valentine made an appearance in JCW or Juggalo Championship Wrestling reforming the Dream Team with Brutus Beefcake. in an 8 team elimination match for the then vacant JCW Tag-Team Titles.
 Where they were the first team to be eliminated after a slightly botched sunset flip from Necro Butcher.

 Valentine was present at the retirement ceremony of his long-time friend, Ric Flair, on the March 31, 2008 episode of WWE Raw.

 On January 29, 2011, Valentine was inducted into the Legends Pro Wrestling "Hall of Fame" by Jack Blaze in Wheeling, West Virginia, at their annual "LPW Over The Edge" event.
-Valentine competed in two matches during 2018, both being tag team matches.
+Valentine retired from wrestling in 2019.